telerik/maui-docs/controls/calendar/styling/header-styling.md

 # .NET MAUI Calendar Header Styling

-the following article explais the styling options for Calendar Header:
+The following article explais the styling options for Calendar Header:

 ## Styling the border of the header and label